 - Cover with plastic and place in freezer for 45-60 minutes.

-- Meanwhile prepare apple filling.
+- Meanwhile, prepare apple filling.
 In a large saucepan or wok, combine sugar and water.
-Peel one apple and cut in 4 wedges.
-Remove core and cut each wedge lengthwise in 3 slices.
-Cut crosswise in about 6-8 pieces and toss in saucepan containing water and sugar.
+Peel one apple and cut into 4 wedges.
+Remove core and cut each wedge lengthwise into 3 slices.
+Cut crosswise in about 6-8 pieces and toss in a saucepan containing water and sugar.
 Repeat with all apples.

-- Stir apple mixture until it boils, boil for a total of about 4 minutes or until apples are al dente.
+- Stir apple mixture until it boils.
+Continue boiling for a total of about 4 minutes or until apples are al-dente.

 - Mix remaining water with cornstarch and pour into apples.
 Stir until thickened and remove from heat.
 Add cinnamon and vanilla and set aside.

-- Roll dough once again 10 x 30 inches, the side that does not contain seam needs to expand to 30 inches.
+- Roll dough again 10 x 30 inches.
+The side that does not contain a seam needs to expand to 30 inches.
 Fold dough once more as a 3-page brochure.

 - Cover with plastic and place in freezer for 30 minutes.

 - Cut dough crosswise in half and place one-half in refrigerator.

 - Set aside a bowl with a loosely beaten egg and a pastry brush.
 Set aside a large cookie sheet fitted with parchment paper.

 - Roll half of dough in a rectangle 7 x 28 inches.

 - Arrange half of apple filling in a long row right in center of dough strip.

 - Brush both long edges with a thin coat of beaten egg.
 Fold over apple filling and seal dough well.